RaulRC/spanish-grid-research-agent/README.md

 The agentic part is the loop itself — Claude decides which tool to call next based on what it's learned so far.
 No hand-coded data-gathering pipeline.

+All data comes from the [`spanish-grid-mcp`](https://github.com/raulrc/spanish-grid-mcp) server, which wraps ESIOS, REE apidatos, and AEMET OpenData behind an MCP interface.

 ## Install

 ```bash